-The use of nanoscale materials and processes to address human disease is perhaps the most promising, considering that most complex downstream symptoms of disease are initiated by molecular level phenomena.
+The use of nanoscale materials and processes to address human diseases is perhaps the most promising, considering that most complex downstream symptoms of disease are initiated by molecular level phenomena.
 Nanomedicine is defined as biological and medical intervention at the nanometer scale for the treatment, diagnosis, and increased understanding of biology and disease.
 Tremendous advances in the area of polymer synthesis and self-assembly have given rise to a new toolbox of engineered nanosized delivery and diagnostic agents that permit systemic and local administration, circulation in the bloodstream, and uptake and diffusion at the cellular and subcellular level.
-The UF aims to enhance research capabilities in this field by focusing specifically on the synthesis.
-Characterization and evaluation of smart/stimuli-responsive polymeric nanomedicines.
-Expanding focus in the area of biologically-relevant polymers is compelling given that the Department of Chemistry has a longstanding history of excellence in the more traditional areas of polymer chemistry.

-This industry report analyses the global markets for Nanomedicine across all the given segments on global as well as regional levels presented in the research scope.
-The study provides historical market data for 2013, 2014 revenue estimations are presented for 2015 and forecasts from 2016 till 2025.
-The study focuses on market trends, leading players, supply chain trends, technological innovations, key developments, and future strategies.
-With comprehensive market assessment across the major geographies such as North America, Europe, Asia Pacific, Middle East, Latin America and Rest of the world the report is a valuable asset for the existing players, new entrants and the future investors.
-The Global Nanomedicine Market is poised to grow at a CAGR of around 16.6% over the next decade to reach approximately $1.3 trillion by 2025.This industry report analyses the global markets for Nanomedicine across all the given segments on global as well as regional levels presented in the research scope.
+Nano Medicine Industry and Market Analysis focuses on market trends, leading players, supply chain trends, technological innovations, key developments, and future strategies.
+With comprehensive market assessment across the major geographies such as North America, Europe, Asia Pacific, Middle East, Latin America and the rest of the world the report is a valuable asset for the existing players, new entrants and the future investors.
+The study The Global Nanomedicine Market is poised to grow at a CAGR of around 16.6% over the next decade to reach approximately $1.3 trillion by 2025.This industry report analyses the global markets for Nanomedicine across all the given segments on global as well as regional levels presented in the research scope.

 Track 11: Research and Development of Nanomedicine